 In fact, the design of these smaller, more temporary retail spaces needs to be even more eye-catching.
-The principals remain the same, but retailers need to learn to adapt their offering.
+The principles remain the same, but retailers need to learn to adapt their offering.
 Customers will expect an experience in these spaces, and the retail interior design will need to reflect this.
-Our Nike Flatspot Pop-Up is a fantastic example of how to utilise a smaller space to your advantage.
+Our Philips Pop-up in Utrecht is a fantastic example of how to utilise a smaller space to your advantage.

 Have a look at our latest projects to find out how we have applied these retail store interior design to help our clients maximise their sales.
 We're also proud to have been included in DesignRush' Top Digital Agencies, so if it's digital design you're after, then get in touch with our team to discuss how we can help you.